md-kmran/training_folder/README.md

 # training_folder
-This repo is for the code used for training
+This repo is for the code used for training and changing